-Our 10th Hero of Progress is Francoise Barre-Sinoussi, a French virologist who discovered that human immunodeficiency virus (HIV) is the cause of acquired immune deficiency syndrome (AIDS).
-Barre-Sinoussi’s discovery has led to the development of medical treatments that slow the progression of HIV and decrease the risk of HIV's transmission.
+Our 10th Heroes of Progress are Luc Montagnier and Francoise Barre-Sinoussi, two French scientists who discovered that human immunodeficiency virus (HIV) is the cause of acquired immune deficiency syndrome (AIDS).
+The pair’s discovery has led to the development of medical treatments that slow the progression of HIV and decrease the risk of the virus’ transmission.

-Barre-Sinoussi was born July 30, 1947 in Paris, France.
-From an early age, Barre-Sinoussi showed an interest in science and decided to continue her passion for knowledge at the University of Paris.
-Initially Barre-Sinoussi wanted to study medicine, but as she came from a humble background, she decided to be pragmatic and study natural science.
-Natural science was a shorter course than a medical degree, thus saving her family money in tuition and boarding fees.
+Barre-Sinoussi was born July 30, 1947, in Paris, France.
+Barre-Sinoussi showed an interest in science from an early age and decided to continue her passion for knowledge at the University of Paris.
+Like Montagnier, Barre-Sinoussi initially wanted to study medicine.
+However, as she came from a humble background, she decided to be pragmatic and study natural science.
+Natural science was a shorter course than a medical degree, which saved her family money in tuition and boarding fees.

-Barre-Sinoussi’s discovery led to many medical breakthroughs that have helped in the fight against AIDS, including numerous HIV testing and diagnosis technologies, and lifesaving antiretroviral therapy.
+The pair’s discovery led to many medical breakthroughs that have helped fight against AIDS, including numerous HIV testing and diagnosis technologies and lifesaving antiretroviral therapies.

-As HumanProgress.org has noted before, thanks to the discovery of HIV, and creation of different treatments, humanity is now winning the war on AIDS.
-Since the peak of the HIV pandemic in the mid-2000s, when some 1.9 million people died of AIDS each year, less than one million people died from the sickness in 2017.
-New infections are also down.
-In the mid-1990s, there were 3.4 million new HIV infections each year but in 2017, there were only 1.8 million new HIV infections.
+As HumanProgress.org has previously noted, thanks to the discovery of HIV, and the creation of different treatments, humanity is now winning the war on AIDS.
+Since the peak of the HIV pandemic in the mid-2000s, when some 1.9 million people died of AIDS each year, less than one million people died from the disease in 2017.
+New infections have also fallen.
+In the mid-1990s, there were 3.4 million new HIV infections each year, but in 2017, there were only 1.8 million new HIV infections.
 That’s a decline of 47 percent.

-Without the contributions of Francoise Barre-Sinoussi, humanity’s crusade against AIDS would not be as advanced or successful as it is today, and millions more people would be dying from the virus each year.
-It is for this reason that Francoise Barre-Sinoussi is our 10th Hero of Progress.
+Without Barre-Sinoussi and Montagnier’s contributions, humanity’s crusade against AIDS would not be as advanced or successful as it is today, and millions more people would be dying from the virus each year.
+It is for this reason that Francoise Barre-Sinoussi and Luc Montagnier are our 10th Heroes of Progress.